YosefLab/FastProject/README.md

 - [Windows](https://rawgit.com/YosefLab/FastProject/master/FP_Windows_Install.ps1) (Right click and select "Run with PowerShell")

 This installs FastProject and all dependencies as an isolated Python environment.
 See [this page](https://github.com/YosefLab/FastProject/wiki/Install-Instructions) in the wiki for instructions on how to install into an existing Python environment for development.

+### Installing into an existing Python environment
+A stable version of FastProject is maintained on the Python Package Index [https://pypi.python.org/pypi/FastProject/](https://pypi.python.org/pypi/FastProject/) and can be installed with:

+    pip install FastProject

 How to Run FastProject
 ----------------------